netnathan10/HCDC_Git_Repository/README.md

 password_changing_powershell
 ============================

-This will be a short script that will be used to change all users passwords in active directory for PRCCDC
+This repository stores anything that might be useful for CCDC 2015, this can include useful links, scripts, etc.